In Exercises 27–32, the random variable x is normally distributed... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean (mu) and standard deviation (sigma).
-In this distribution, approximately 68% of the data falls within one standard deviation of the mean, 95% within two, and 99.7% within three.
-Understanding this distribution is crucial for calculating probabilities related to normally distributed random variables.
+It is symmetric around the mean, meaning that approximately 68% of the data falls within one standard deviation from the mean, and about 95% falls within two standard deviations.
+This distribution is fundamental in statistics for modeling real-world phenomena.

 Recommended video: